dfinity/candid/.github/CONTRIBUTING.md

 1. Celebrate your success after your pull request is merged!

-## Tips for contributing to example apps
+## Tips for contributing

 Depending on the type of contribution you want to make, you might follow a different workflow.
-For example, if you are only interested in reporting an issue, there's no need to clone repository or set up a documentation environment.
+For example, if you are only interested in reporting an issue, there's no need to clone repository or set up a development environment.

 This section describes the most common workflow scenarios:

 - Reporting an issue
-- Submitting your own example
+- Submitting your own code

 ### Reporting an issue